How to Do Jumping Jacks: Benefits and Workout Circuit - Dr. Axe

 Jumping jacks

-Whatever style you choose, jumping jacks are amazing for gaining and maintaining fitness, reducing obesity, helping reduce the risk of osteoporosis, improving the cardiovascular system, increasing stamina and much more.
+Whatever style you choose, jumping jacks are amazing for helping gain and maintain fitness, reduce obesity, lower the risk of osteoporosis, improve the cardiovascular system, increase stamina, and much more.

 A jumping jack can take a few forms, but here is how to do a basic jumping jack: